DoD Recovered Chemical Warfare Material (RCWM) Program

 • Archival research of CWM sites.

-Operations and Maintenance (O&M) Account.
+Component Operations and Maintenance (O&M) Account.
 O&M funds include several separate appropriations (e.g., O&M, Army).
 Examples of costs financed by O&M funds are headquarters operations, expenses of operational military forces, training and education, and base operations support.
-In the context of the RCWM Program, O&M accounts support DoD’s initial response to explosives or munitions emergencies and fund operational range clearance activities that may require RCWM Program support.
+In the context of the RCWM Program, O&M accounts support DoW’s initial response to explosives or munitions emergencies and fund operational range clearance activities that may require RCWM Program support.